ichub/tply/README.md

 # tply

 This library allows you to simulate text being typed out character by character.
-Heres a "hello world" example:
+Here's a "hello world" example:

 ```html
 <html>